system76/tech-docs/src/models/meer6/repairs.md

 3. Gently lift the bottom panel out of the machine.
     - If your Meerkat is the tall model (with 2.5" drive slot), be careful not to damage the thin cable running from the motherboard to the bottom panel.

-## Replacing the M.2 drive:
+## Replacing an M.2 drive:

-Your Meerkat has one M.2 slot, which supports either PCIe NVMe Gen 3 x4 or SATA III.
-The following M.2 sizes are supported: 2280 and 2242.
+Your Meerkat has two M.2 slots.
+The first slot is size 2280 and supports PCIe NVMe Gen 4.
+The second slot is size 2242 and supports SATA III.

 **Tools required:** Cross-head (Phillips) screwdriver
 **Time estimate:** 10 minutes